The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 Hubs

-In the end – hubs are the thing that spins.
-And as my friend says, “what spins on the bike has to be high-quality.”
+High-quality hubs are often overlooked.
+But they are as important as quality spokes, rims, etc. In the end, bearings are what spin.
+And as my friend says, “What spins on the bike has to be high-quality.”

 Most Chinese wheelsets come with certain hubs, so you can’t choose hubs from a different brand, for example.

-When it comes to stiffness, if you ride on a super smooth racing circuit-like surface, the stiffer, the better, but most of us are unlucky, and our local roads are bumpy and full of potholes.
+When it comes to stiffness, if you ride on a super smooth racing circuit-like surface, the stiffer, the better.
+However, most of us are unlucky, as our local roads are bumpy and full of potholes.
+In that case, it’s good if the wheels aren’t too stiff.
+They can better absorb vibrations, making the ride more comfortable.

 Ultimately, it also boils down to your weight and personal preference.
 Heavier riders should go for stiffer wheels so that when they ride out of the saddle (or accelerate), the wheels won’t flex.